 Note: I basically did all the things I planned on/tried to do 2 years ago when I came to Rome but couldn’t, hence my subtitle.

-At my hostel I got an upgrade because I spoke Italian nicely.
-Booya.
+Below is a photo of my room in the hostel, this is actually an upgrade because I spoke Italian nicely.
+Booya. :)))

 Santa Maria degli Angeli